Bosnia and Herzegovina convertible mark: Republika Srpska issues

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Nationwide issues

 The portraits of Ivan Franjo Jukić and Meša Selimović, which are both writers, were featured by consensus between both entities on all KM 1 and KM 5 notes used between 1998 and 2010.

 On 15 May 2002, a KM 200 banknote, designed by Robert Kalina, was introduced during a promotion that was held in the Central Bank of BH.
 The reverse design which depicts a bridge is meant to resemble the euro banknotes, which were also designed by Robert Kalina.
 After an international tender, the Austrian company Oesterreichische Banknoten und Sicherheitsdruck GmbH (OeBS) in Vienna was chosen to print the notes.
 Initially, six million were ordered.